 1. Early detection and response: Hazmat readers can detect hazardous materials in real-time, allowing authorities to take immediate action to prevent a potential disaster.
 This can help prevent accidents, reduce the severity of incidents, and save lives.

-2. Monitoring: Many communities lack reliable data on how much hazmat moves through the area on any given day, week or month.
+k or month.
 Hazmat readers can monitor the movement of hazardous materials, providing baseline data for the amount and frequency of hazmat in an area.
 This can help prevent accidents, ensure compliance with regulations, and reduce the impact of incidents.

 3. Risk assessment: Hazmat readers can help authorities assess the risk posed by hazardous materials in the area.
 This information can be used to develop emergency response plans, allocate resources, and make informed decisions about zoning and land use.